lsst-dm/dmtn-164/index.rst

 created when the namespace is created, we can't rely on the zero to jupyterhub chart to create those resources in the shared namespace.

+We should do this by injecting YAML, rather than special cases for every different type of resource.
+This will make it very easy to create arbitrary resources, even CRDs or other resource types that haven't been invented yet.

+The kubernetes python API provides a way to take arbitrary YAML and basically do a kubectl apply on it.
+This can be done by calling the kubernetes.util.create_from_yaml function.

+We can insert this resource creation by using the Kubespawner.modify_pod_hook, which is a callable that is called with the spawner object, and the pod object to be created.
+There are also hooks for after the spawner stops (post_stop_hook) and before the spawner starts (pre_start_hook).

 .. .. rubric:: References